 how do visuals help?

-When children see what is coming next they feel more calm and in control.
+When someone can see what is coming next they feel more calm and in control.
 Visuals can help because they:

 • support routine and transition